lintweaker/xmos-native-dsd/README.md

 #### ALSA support status:
 - New DSD sample format accepted, code resides in ALSA development git
-- Will be generally available with the next ALSA lib release
+- Will be generally available with the next ALSA release (1.0.29)

 #### Kernel support status:
 - Kernel 3.18rc1 contains the needed new sample format support